RMBond/ScottCreek-WY22_CZUFire_Poster/README.md

 **Cumulative percent finer plots for the eFishing sites**

-Each eFishing site plot: each panel (facet) is a transect and line color denotes the two survey rounds (tan is before winter, blue is after first flush).
+Each eFishing site plot: each panel (facet) is a transect and line color denotes the two survey rounds (blue is before winter, gold is after first flush).
 The starting place and slope of each line gives you an idea of the sediment distribution.
 “Shifts in the lower end of the pebble count cumulative frequency curves are indicative of significant increases in streambed fines” (Potyondy and Hardy 1994).
-If the blue line starts above the tan line, the surface sediment became finer after the first flush.
+If the gold line starts above the blue line, the surface sediment became finer after the first flush.

 Potyondy and Hardy (1994) reccomend, “statistical comparison of particle size distributions can be done with 2 x 2 contingency tables (number of